jraffstar/suckless/README.md

-My configs for suckless software that I use on my machines
+My configs for suckless software that I use on my machine